Read the related articles

 What is the best kbps for audio quality?

-• AptX HD codec has up to 576 kbps.
+• The AptX HD codec can go up to 576 kbps.

-• AAC and mp3 has 320 kbps for HQ stereo applications.
+• AAC and MP3 often use 320 kbps for high-quality stereo sound.

 Is 128kbps good for music?